-Reference Type: Supported Category: Field Monitoring ICR #: 3589 Description: The OPKG A XUHUI API allows other packages to task an Option or Protocol from a New Style cross-reference.
-This API can be used to monitor any field or fields in any file using a New Style cross-reference.
+Reference Type: Supported Category: Field Monitoring ICR #: 3589 Description: Protocol from a Ne JI API allows other packages to task an Option or w Style cross-reference.
+This API can be used to r fields in any file using a New Style cross-reference.
 Format: OPKG^XUHUI([xuhuiop,]xuhuinm[,xuhuia],xuhuixr) Input Parameters: xuhuiop: (optional) This parameter is a set of NUMERIC codes that tells the Unwinder to use the PROTOCOL (#101) file or the OPTION (#19) file.
 If this parameter is NULL , the default value is used (i.e., 101 ): • 101 (default) -PROTOCOL (#101) file is used. • 19 -The OPTION (#19) file is used. xuhuinm: (required) This parameter is the NAME (#.01) value of the protocol or option that is to be launched. xuhuia: (optional) This parameter is a SET OF CODES.
-If this input parameter is NULL , the default value is used (i.e., S ): • S (default)-The data being passed is from the SET ting of the cross-reference. • K-The data being passed is from the KILLing of the cross-reference. xuhuixr: (required) This parameter is the name of the cross-reference.
-Output: See Example : Monitored fields with a New Style cross-reference.
+If this input parameter is NULL , the default value is used (i.e., S ): • S (default) -The data being passed is from the SET ting of the cross-reference. • K-The data being passed is from the KILLing of the cross-reference. xuhuixr: (required) This parameter is the name of the cross-reference.
+Output: See Example: Monitored fields with a New Style cross-reference.